Correlation inference attacks against machine learning models: Introduction

+\textbf{Contribution.} In this work, we study a new type of leakage in ML models: the leakage of correlations between input variables of a tabular training dataset by proposing what is, to our knowledge, the first correlation inference attack (CIA) against ML models.
+We argue that (a) the leakage of correlations by an ML model can be seen as a privacy violation which goes beyond the model's intended purpose and can lead to individual harm (see Sec.~\ref{sec:discussion} for examples), (b) correlations can be used as building blocks for other attacks on individual privacy such as attribute inference attacks, in particular enabling weaker adversaries (see Sec.~\ref{subsec:results:attribute-inference-attack}), and (c) CIAs are different from previously studied property inference attacks (PIA), since PIAs target something else and rely on strong assumptions that make them inapplicable to CIAs (see Sec.~\ref{sec:related-work} for a detailed comparison).

-\textbf{Contributions.} We here study whether ML models leak the correlations between their input variables proposing what is, to our knowledge, the first \textit{correlation inference attack against ML models}.
-We propose two different attacks.
-First, a \textit{model-less} attack that uses knowledge of the correlations between the input variables $X$ and the output variable $Y$ to predict the correlation between two input variables $\rho(X_1, X_2)$.
-We argue that the correlations between inputs $X$ and the output $Y$, which we call the \textit{correlation constraints}, are typically known to or inferrable by the attacker.
+We propose two different correlation inference attacks.
+First, a model-less attack that uses knowledge of the correlations between the input variables $X$ and the output variable $Y$, which we call correlation constraints, to predict the correlation between two input variables $\rho(X_1, X_2)$.
+We argue that the correlation constraints are typically known to or inferrable by the attacker.
 Our attack exploits the spherical parametrization of correlation matrices, imposing bounds on the correlation coefficients, to make an informed guess.
-This first attack also allows us to correctly quantify the leakage caused by the machine learning model.
-We then propose a second, \textit{model-based} attack which exploits access to an ML model trained on the dataset of interest, using shadow models.
-However, unlike prior works~\cite{ateniese2013,ganju2018,zhang2021leakage,carlini2022membership}, our shadow models are only trained on synthetic data, greatly reducing the strength of the attacker compared to the literature.
-Our novel synthetic data generation approach combines Gaussian copula-based generative modeling with carefully adapted procedures for sampling correlation matrices under constraints.
+This first attack also acts as a strong baseline, allowing us to correctly quantify the leakage caused by the machine learning model, and not by the adversary’s prior knowledge about the dataset.
+We then propose a second, model-based attack which exploits access to an ML model trained on the dataset of interest.
+Our model-based attack uses a meta-classifier relying only on synthetic data, dramatically reducing the strength of the adversary compared to the literature.
+To generate synthetic data, we combine Gaussian copula-based generative modeling as our prior with carefully adapted procedures for sampling correlation matrices under constraints.